byJeevan/Swift_Playgrounds/Swift Notes/Language Keywords-Basics.md

 ## Swift Language
 ### About
 - Swift is a general-purpose, multi-paradigm, protocol oriented, object oriented, compiled programming language ; developed by Apple Inc. for iOS, iPadOS, macOS, watchOS and Linux.
+- *An example that shows swift is safe language: * Swift is a type-safe language, and doesn’t allow (for example) a variable of type `String` and a variable of type `Double` to swap values with each other.
+Attempting to do so results in a compile-time error.
+- In Swift the classes are not inherited from the base class and the classes that you define without specifying its superclass, automatically becomes the base-class.
+Note: In case objective : Root class either NSObject or NSCoder or NSProxy class
+- There are many different ways to pass data such as Delegate, KVO, Segue, and NSNotification, Target-Action, Callbacks.

 ### Advantages of Swift over Objective-C
 - Swift is easier to read